 Can a DSLR lens be used with a mirrorless camera?

 Oftentimes, yes, but it always requires an adapter.
-Canon EF-mount DSLR lenses can be adapted to Canon RF and EF-M mount mirrorless cameras via a first-party adapter that offers near-identical performance.
+You can try adapting Canon EF-mount DSLR lenses to Canon RF and EF-M mount mirrorless cameras via a first-party adapter that offers near-identical performance.
 Likewise, Nikon F-mount DSLR lenses can be attached to Z-mount mirrorless bodies via Nikon’s FTZ adapter.
-It is also possible to attach Canon and Nikon lenses to the likes of Sony and Micro Four Thirds mirrorless cameras, but this must be done through a third-party adapter and the lenses may not perform as fast as they do on their native systems.
+It is also possible to attach Canon and Nikon lenses to the likes of Sony and Micro Four Thirds mirrorless cameras, but you must do this through a third-party adapter and keep in mind that the lenses may not perform as fast as they do on their native systems.

 Should I buy a DSLR or a mirrorless camera?

 Mirrorless cameras have grown increasingly popular and are our go-to recommendation for most photographers today.
-The biggest advantage a DSLR still offers is the battery life, which often rates well over 1,000 shots per charge.
-We’ve found DSLRs also tend to offer more reliable autofocus performance in low light, but mirrorless cameras are getting better here with each new generation.
-Like it or not, mirrorless is the future, and that’s probably where your investment should be made.
+The most significant advantage a DSLR still offers is the battery life, which often rates well over 1,000 shots per charge.
+DSLRs generally have a better selection of lenses and improved viewfinders, too.
+We’ve found DSLRs also tend to provide more reliable autofocus performance in low light, but mirrorless cameras are getting better here with each new generation.
+Mirrorless cameras also are typically more compact and lightweight, and generate better video quality.
+If you’re a beginner in any way, you might want to look into a mirrorless camera since they’re usually easier to get the hang of.
+But like it or not, mirrorless is the future, and that’s an area in which you should probably invest.

 Who makes the best mirrorless camera?

 While we put a Panasonic at the top of this list, the truth is that many brands make great mirrorless cameras today.
 If you’re looking to buy your first camera, consider which features are most important to you and look for the brand that does the best job with them.
 That could be autofocus performance or it could be video quality; you may want more speed or more resolution.
-Sony has the most experience with full-frame mirrorless, but we’ve been very impressed with how quickly Nikon and Panasonic have caught up to, and even surpassed, Sony in some ways.
+Whatever features you hold higher than others, chances are there’s a brand that produces a phenomenal mirrorless camera for you to enjoy.
+Sony has the most experience with full-frame mirrorless, but we’ve been very impressed with how quickly Nikon and Panasonic have caught up to and even surpassed Sony in some ways.
 Olympus has the best image stabilization in the OM-D E-M1 X, a camera that didn’t find a place on this list, but is still very good.

 - The best digital cameras for 2020